National Agricultural Literacy Curriculum Matrix

 Concept Elaboration and Evaluation:

 If cut apples are in the room at the end of the lesson, ask students if they see any browning occurring.
 Discuss what causes this.
 Teach students about Arctic apples, a genetically modified apple which does not brown.
+Compare and contrast to the Opal apple, an apple variety selectively bred to be non-browning.

 Suggested Companion Resources